Dakṣiṇā

-Dakṣiṇā or Dakshina (दक्षिणा) is a Sanskrit word found in Buddhist, Hindu, Sikh and Jain literature where it may mean any donation, fees or honorarium given to a cause, monastery, temple, spiritual guide or after a ritual.
+Dakṣiṇā or Dakshina (दक्षिणा) is a Sanskrit word found in Hinduism, Buddhism, Sikh and Jain literature where it may mean any donation, fees or honorarium given to a cause, monastery, temple, spiritual guide or after a ritual.
 It may be expected, or a tradition or voluntary form of dāna.
 The term is found in this context in the Vedic literature.

 It may mean honorarium to a guru for education, training or guidance.